chuckcscccl/rustlr/README.md

 Note that `<COMMA*>` specifies a comma-separated list and normally generates semantic actions to create a vector.
-However, for JSON "objects" we've decided to create a hashmap by manually writing the semantic action.
+However, for JSON "objects" we chose to create a hashmap by manually writing the semantic action.
 Normally, Rustlr in `auto` mode generates an enum for each non-terminal symbol that's on the left-hand side of multiple productions, and a struct for non-terminals with a single